UA Duffield Twin Theatre

 It was opened December 5, 1913 with seating provided in orchestra and balcony levels.
 In October 1915 it was enlarged to seat 1,000.
 A Wurlitzer 2 manual 14 rank theatre organ was installed October 23, 1926.

-It remained a single screen until May 1984 when it it was divided into two cinemas seperating the balcony from the orchestra section as a twin.
+It remained a single screen until April 20, 1984 when it it was divided into two cinemas separating the balcony from the orchestra section as a twin.
 Seating was now provided for 350 on the former orchestra level and 304 in the former balcony level.
-Both cinemas had great sound but it’s cinema life was cut short in 1991 during the screening of “New Jack City” when a patron was killed.
+Both cinemas had great sound but it’s cinema life was cut short in 1991 during the screening of “New Jack City” when a patron was killed on March 11, 1991.

-The theater was closed by the NYPD for investigation.
-It was later sold and then demolished.
+The theatre was closed by the NYPD for investigation.
+It never reopened and was later sold and then demolished.

-Today, a building on the site is a clothing store named "Brooklyn U.S.A" which specializes in Brooklyn theme apparel.
+Today, a building on the site is a gymnasium named Planet Fitness.